๐Ÿ“ฆ Delivering within Kathmandu city limits

 How Avendi Local makes it easy

-Avendi Local is the hotel-integrated local gifting marketplace.
+Avendi Local is the hotel-integrated local souvenir marketplace.
 We do the sourcing legwork in Kathmandu, meet residents, and stock only products from KYB-verified makers โ€” priced at what a local would pay.
 From your hotel room:

 • Browse curated Kathmandu products at local prices, no tourist markup.